scttnlsn/backbone.io/README.md

         // Method will be one of create, read, update, or delete });

-The event prefix `backend` is used by default but this can be customized setting the event name on the server.
+The event prefix `backend` is used by default but this can be customized by setting the event name on the server.

     backboneio.listen(app, { mybackend: new backboneio.Backend() }, { event: 'myevent' });